Best Hotels in Budva 2026: Beach Resorts, Boutique & Budget

 Aman Sveti Stefan (6 km south of Budva)

-The most prestigious property in the wider Budva area — an exclusive resort occupying the historic island village of Sveti Stefan.
-Private beaches, Aman’s signature spa and service standards, and one of the most dramatic locations on the Adriatic.
+The most prestigious property in the wider Budva area — an exclusive resort occupying the historic island village of Sveti Stefan, connected to the mainland by a narrow causeway.
+Private beaches on both sides of the isthmus, Aman’s signature spa (treatments from approximately €120 as of 2026), and one of the most dramatic locations on the Adriatic.
+The 50 suites and cottages are built into the restored 15th-century village houses, maintaining original stone walls and timber ceilings.
 Not a city hotel; island access is for guests only.
+Two restaurants on-site: Piazza (casual Mediterranean) and the Queen’s Chair (formal dining, tasting menus from approximately €80).

 - Best for: A once-only luxury experience at one of the most photographed spots in the Mediterranean